 - 10.5 A parent has the right to withdraw their child up until three school terms before they turn 16.
 Once pupils reach this age they are able to opt back in to receive Sex Education if they choose to.
-As a school we shall make arrangements for this to happen in these circumstances. - 10.6 If a pupil is withdrawn from some or all of the Sex Education content, arrangements will be made to ensure that they still have purposeful education during this period, in line with the statutory guidance. - 10.7 The withdrawal process is the same for pupils with SEN, although 'there may be exceptional circumstances where the head teacher may want to take a pupil's specific needs arising from their SEN into account when making this decision.' - 10.8 Whilst parents/ carers do have the right to withdraw their children from Sex Education content, we believe that this content is extremely valuable and that all pupils should be included in these lessons.
-There are many benefits to pupils receiving good quality RSE, which include acquiring the knowledge and skills they need to form their own healthy relationships and keep themselves safe, along with empowering them to make informed choices about their own relationships and sexual health.
-There are also possible detrimental effects of being withdrawn.
-'This could include any social and emotional effects of being excluded, as well as the likelihood of the child hearing their peers' version of what was said in the classes, rather than what was directly said by the teacher.'
+As a school we shall make arrangements for this to happen in these circumstances.5 - 10.6 If a pupil is withdrawn from some or all of the Sex Education content, arrangements will be made to ensure that they still have purposeful education during this period, in line with the statutory guidance. - 10.7 The withdrawal process is the same for pupils with SEN, although 'there may be exceptional circumstances where the head teacher may want to take a pupil's specific needs arising from their SEN into account when making this decision.'6 - 10.8 Whilst parents/ carers do have the right to withdraw their children from Sex Education content, we believe that this content is extremely valuable and that all pupils should be https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/805781/ Relationships_Education__Relationships_and_Sex_Education__RSE__and_Health_Education.pdf

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/805781/ Relationships\Education\Relationships\and\Sex\Education\RSE\and\Health\Education.pdf (Accessed: 16 June 2020)